1. What are pathology results?

 If you’re told anything you don’t understand, ask your specialist or breast care nurse to explain.

-You can also call the Breast Cancer Now Helpline on 0808 800 6000 to help you understand the results.
+You can also call our helpline - top and bottom of this page - to help you understand the results.

 Each time you have tissue removed, it’s looked at under a microscope and a report is written by a pathologist.